Back to National Guide

 • Testing and commissioning

 Materials are typically 20–30% of the total.
-Labour, ducting complexity, and the number of penetration points drive the rest.
+A basic ceiling-mounted exhaust fan runs $50–$120 as a unit.
+A humidity-sensing fan, which is particularly valuable in Brisbane's climate, adds $50–$100 to the unit cost.
 Brisbane's generally accessible timber-frame construction keeps labour time lower than in cities dominated by masonry.

 What Affects the Cost

 • Fan type and capacity.
 Basic ceiling-mounted bathroom fans are inexpensive.
-Inline fans mounted in the roof space are quieter, can serve multiple rooms, and are well-suited to Brisbane's open-plan renovations.
-High-extraction kitchen fans for ducted rangehoods cost more.
+Inline fans like the Fantech Rapid Response ($170–$290) mounted in the roof space are quieter, can serve multiple rooms via Y-junctions, and are well-suited to Brisbane's open-plan renovations.

 • Ducting requirements.
 Where ducting already exists and runs to the outside, a fan swap is quick.
 New ducting runs through roof spaces add time and materials.
-Rigid or semi-rigid ducting costs more than flexible foil but resists sagging in Brisbane's heat and lasts significantly longer.
-Flexible foil ducting in hot roof spaces deteriorates faster than in cooler climates.
+Rigid or semi-rigid ducting ($15–$25/m) resists sagging in Brisbane's hot roof spaces and lasts significantly longer than flexible foil ($8–$12/m), which deteriorates faster here than in cooler climates.

 • Number of rooms.
 Single bathroom extraction is straightforward.
 Adding fans to a second bathroom, ensuite, and laundry means multiple duct runs and discharge points.

 • Construction type.
 Brisbane's timber-frame and weatherboard housing stock is generally easier to work with than brick or masonry.
-Newer rendered block construction in some suburbs requires cutting through block walls for external vents.
+Newer rendered block construction in suburbs like Springfield, North Lakes, and Coomera requires cutting through block walls for external vents.

 • Kitchen rangehood ducting.
-Ducting a rangehood to the exterior adds a significant penetration and duct run.
-In many Brisbane homes, ducting through the soffit or eaves is simpler than going through the roof, but requires proper sealing against rain and pests.
+Ducting a rangehood to the exterior adds $300–$1,000 depending on duct length and exit point.
+In many Brisbane homes, ducting through the soffit or eaves avoids a roof penetration, which reduces leak risk given Brisbane's heavy summer storms.

 • Subfloor ventilation.
-Queenslander houses and other raised-floor homes may need subfloor ventilation fans to address dampness and musty air under the house.
-This is a separate scope from ceiling-level extraction.
+Queenslander houses and other raised-floor homes may need subfloor fans to address dampness underneath.
+Systems like Envirofan ($200–$600 for the kit, plus $300–$800 for professional installation) restore airflow and reduce conditions that attract termites.

 A simple bathroom fan replacement with existing ducting and wiring sits toward $200.
 Installing exhaust fans in multiple bathrooms with new ducting to the roof, a ducted rangehood through an external wall, and subfloor ventilation fans in a Queenslander pushes toward $1,350.